Starlink For Cottages & Seasonal Properties — Canada 2026 Guide

 The Bottom Line

-Starlink has turned the cottage internet situation in Canada completely around.
-Where cottage owners once had to choose between no internet, painfully slow Xplore satellite, or unreliable cellular hotspots, you can now get genuinely fast, unlimited internet at virtually any lakefront property in the country.
+Starlink has changed the cottage internet situation in Canada.
+Where many cottage owners once had to choose between no internet, slow legacy satellite, weak fixed wireless, or unreliable cellular hotspots, Starlink can now provide genuinely usable internet at many rural and lakefront properties with a clear sky view.

-For most cottage owners, the decision comes down to how often you visit.
-If you are there year-round or nearly, a dedicated Residential plan ($70 to $140/month) with a permanently mounted Standard Kit is the simplest and cheapest approach.
-If you split time between home and cottage, the Residential Max plan ($140/month) with its free Mini Kit and discounted Roam service is an excellent deal that covers both locations.
-And if you only visit on occasional weekends, a portable Mini Kit ($249) with Roam 100GB ($70/month, or $35 with the Max discount) keeps things flexible and affordable.
+For most cottage owners, the decision comes down to how often you visit and how much flexibility you need.
+If you are there year-round or nearly, a dedicated Residential plan with a permanently mounted Standard Kit is usually the simplest approach.
+If you split time between home and cottage and already want the top home tier, Residential Max with the eligible Mini rental and discounted Roam service can be useful.
+If you only visit on occasional weekends, a portable Mini Kit with Roam 100GB keeps things flexible.

 The one thing every cottage setup has in common is checking for obstructions before you buy.
 Download the Starlink app, scan the sky at your cottage, and make sure you have a clear view.
 If trees are an issue, plan for a high roof mount or pole installation.
 Get that right, and the rest is easy.